+It is important to install all wood countertops within one week after receiving to prevent any warping or bowing.
 All four corners, and then every 18" to 24" (on larger tops) of the butcher block and wide plank tops must be screwed down securely to keep the corners from bowing.
 This is especially important in climates that experience changes in humidity.
 You can screw right to your cabinet, or use "L" brackets.
 Pre-drill the screw holes and use a 1" to 1-1/4" wood screw on 1- 1/2" thick tops (at least 1" of screw should go into the butcher block or wide plank top).
 Do not glue your butcher block or wide plank top down – this will void the warranty of butcher blocks or wide plank tops.

 An overhang of 8" to 10" would not need any additional support.
 An overhang exceeding 10" would require additional support, such as decorative "L" brackets, legs or skirt board.
 Tabletops will need skirtboards all the way around or additional support that would cover up to 8" of an overhang.